FRENCH GRAND PRIX

 - Drivers will be required to complete a minimum of one mandatory pit-stop.

-- Stewards will pay particular attention to driving standards, track limits, returning to the race track and pit-entry and exit.
+- Stewards will pay particular attention to driving standards, track limits and returning to the race track.

 - Drivers must complete 90% race distance to be classified in the race results.

-- On pit-exit drivers must keep to the right of the solid white line when leaving the pits.
-No part of an car leaving the pits may cross this line; particularly to move onto the racing line during qualifying or the race.
+- In accordance with Regulation 3.6 (Pit-Stops), drivers must keep to the right of the solid white line at the pit exit when leaving the pits.
+No part of any car leaving the pits may cross this line.

-- Except in the cases of force majeure (accepted as such by the Stewards), the crossing by any part of the car, in any direction, of the painted area and/or the white line between the pit entry and the track, by a driver who, in the opinion of the Stewards, had committed to entering the pit lane is prohibited.
+- Except in the cases of force majeure (accepted as such by the Stewards), the crossing by any part of the car, in any direction, of the painted area, between the pit entry and the track, by a driver who, in the opinion of the Stewards, had committed to entering the pit lane is prohibited.

 - Drivers who are caught by another car about to lap them must allow the driver on the lead lap past at the first available opportunity, avoiding hindering or blocking the passing driver unnecessarily.
 Blue flags will be waved, signaling that a faster driver is approaching and is looking to overtake.
 Drivers who are a lap down (backmarkers) must yield position and allow the lead drivers to pass.